 It also means that you can calculate the proper dosage, which is important if you're stacking it with other pre- and post-workout supplements.

 There's also a decent dose of beta-alanine, and scientific study results from the Applied Physiology Laboratory, University of North Carolina, have shown that it can help with a performance boost during intense resistance training .

 Personally, I did feel that familiar tingling you get from it, and I did notice that my strength and endurance improved.

 I also liked the flavor options, even with a few weird names.
 They mixed quickly with water and didn't leave a clumpy mess.

 There were two downsides that I immediately saw with this Project Blackout pre-workout.
 First of all, it claims to produce a huge pump, but I didn't really get that effect, and neither did my clients.

 My dietitian said that it's probably because it uses betaine instead of citrulline.
-We couldn't find conclusive studies to support betaine for the pump, but there are plenty for citrulline .
+We couldn't find conclusive studies to support betaine for the patented pump formula, but there are plenty for citrulline .

 - I had positive results for overall physical and mental energy levels